 - (A) A player in a Standard Magic tournament is playing with 59 cards in her deck when the minimum is 60.
-Her decklist indicates a legal deck with 60 cards. - (B) A player in an Extended Magic tournament is playing with Tolarian Academy (a banned card) in his deck.
-His decklist indicates a legal deck with no banned cards. - (C) A player in a Constructed Pokémon tournament is playing with five Professor Oaks in her deck when a maximum of four is allowed.
-Her decklist indicates a legal deck with four Professor Oaks. - (D) A player in a Magic tournament has a Pacifism in his deck from a previous opponent.
+Her decklist indicates a legal deck with 60 cards. - (B) A player in an Extended Magic tournament is playing with Skullclamp (a banned card) in his deck.
+His decklist indicates a legal deck with no banned cards. - (C) A player in a Magic tournament has a Pacifism in his deck from a previous opponent.
 His decklist indicates a legal deck.